Borgor-Chefs/CompTIA-Notes/operating systems/File Systems.md

 		- better data integrity

 ## File System Formatting

+>This is an easy way to completely wipe a drive clean.
+>You should do this every time you install an OS, just to remove any junk that's present.

 This is a way of creating or rewriting the file system, this can be good or bad in some scenarios.